Did Dark Matter Make The Early Universe Chill Out?

 Everyone agrees that another group working independently needs to confirm the existence of this radio signal from the early universe.
 "It's very important that this whole result we've got definitely needs to be confirmed, absolutely," says Rogers.

 But if the temperature discrepancy holds up, then the argument over what explains it can really begin in earnest.
-"It's a really, really interesting result, and a very exciting one as well," says Katie Mack, an astrophysicist at North Carolina University.
+"It's a really, really interesting result, and a very exciting one as well," says Katie Mack, an astrophysicist at North Carolina State University.
 "This was not something that was predicted by any of the usual astrophysical models."

 With the exception of the afterglow of the Big Bang itself — the cosmic microwave background — this observation marks the farthest back in time that scientists ever have been able to investigate, says Mack.